fastrgv/AdaGate/README.md

 * Manually install GNAT GPL from libre.adacore.com/download/.
 * Rerun the compile script lcmpss.sh or lcmpd.sh.

-### Fixable Link Problems during linux build:
+### Fixable Linux Link Problems:

-On a linux build machine, you might have fixable link errors, depending on its configuration.
+On a linux build machine, you might get fixable link errors, depending on its configuration.
 If you are missing "libz", you can simply copy "libz.so" from /usr/gnat/lib/gps/ into /usr/local/lib/.
 If "libGL" cannot be found, this literally means "libGL.so" was absent.
 But you might have "libGL.so.1" present.
 In this case, simply create a softlink by changing to the libGL directory, then type the line:

 sudo ln -s libGL.so.1 libGL.so  (and enter the admin password)